 Bottom Zone: Slow Cook Low for 10 hours

-Meanwhile, combine the coleslaw mix, sugar, salt, mayonnaise, and Dijon.
-Add the juice of 1/2 a lemon, then adjust seasoning to taste.
+3) Meanwhile, in a large bowl, whisk together sugar, salt, mayonnaise, Dijon mustard and juice of 1/2 a lemon.
+Stir in coleslaw mix and season to taste with additional lemon juice if desired.
 Refrigerate coleslaw until the pork is ready to serve.

 Wine Pairing